X

 5. Perform diligent request tracing

 Request tracing is a process that tracks the individual calls made to and from a respective system, as well as the respective execution time of those calls from start to finish.
-Request tracing information cannot contextualize, for instance, what went wrong when a request failed.
+Request tracing information can't, for instance, contextualize what went wrong when a request failed.
 However, it provides valuable information about where exactly the problem occurred within an application's workflow and where teams should focus their attention.

 6. Create accessible data visualizations